Monographien des RGZM

 Komplexe Systeme im diachronen Vergleich: Ausgewählte Aspekte der Entwicklung von drei süddeutschen Kleinräumen zwischen Früh- und Hochmittelalter

-Society and environment are complex systems in constant change.
-This study analyses the structural development of three small southern German regions between the 6th and 13th centuries.
-Based on archaeological, written and geoscientific sources, individual characteristics and supra-regional commonalities are worked out by a systematic diachronic comparison.
-Special attention is paid to the changes around the year 1000, a period in which the three micro-studies show a particularly pronounced individuality.
-Economic, ecological, social and political processes are discussed as causes of these region-specific special paths.
+Society and the environment are complex systems that were also subject to constant change in the early and high Middle Ages.
+However, this process of change shows specific dynamics in different temporal phases and regions.
+This study analyses the structural development of three small southern German regions in Middle Franconia, Lower Franconia and Swabia between the 6th and 13th centuries on different levels.
+On the basis of archaeological sources, written evidence and geo-archives, individual peculiarities and supra-regional commonalities are worked out through a systematic diachronic comparison.
+Special attention is paid to the changes around the year 1000 and the Hungarian invasions as a possible triggering factor.
+Especially around the turn of the millennium, however, the three micro-studies reveal a particularly pronounced individuality.
+Economic processes, ecological crises and political-property and social upheavals are discussed as the causes of these region-specific special paths.

 Markus Egg, Diether Kramer